In this post, we’ll talk about how to cut out distractions and instead focus when writing. Let’s get to business – there’s no time to waste!

 - Finally, consider turning off overhead lights and only using a lamp or candle to illuminate your writing space.
 I have personally found that the “smaller” the physical space that I write in, the easier it is to focus.
 If I can’t see the rest of my office, it isn’t there!

-Optimize Your Time with Timeboxing and The Pomodoro Technique
+3. Optimize your time with Timeboxing and the Pomodoro technique

 What do these buzzwords mean?